The Precinct of Well

 The Precinct's distinctive legal status gradually came to an end as new local government legislation took

-effect: from 1855 the area fell under the jurisdiction of the district of Whitechapel.
+effect: from 1855 (or earlier) the area fell under the jurisdiction of the local Magistrates' Court.
 But the traditional

 on Ascension Day, continued until

 1897 for the Liberty of Wellclose.
 The Lieutenant of the

 accompanied by an escort of Tower warders, followed by officials and